Elizabeth Warren ContactBack to top

 In the Senate, Warren vowed to tackle taxes, entitlements, and education.
 “I am a woman of big appetites,” she said, when asked about the ambitious agenda.
 “A little wonky, but of big appetites nonetheless.”
 She sought a seat on the Banking Committee, and financial industry executives openly crusaded against the idea, citing what they called her hostility to Wall Street.
 But her liberal allies pushed back vigorously, and she was named to the committee.

 On the panel, Warren joined a legislative push for an overhaul of the Glass-Steagall Act, introducing a bill to separate traditional banks that offer checking and savings accounts from riskier financial services, such as investment banking and swaps dealing.
-The measure picked up the support of Arizona Republican John McCain, but other GOP lawmakers wouldn't touch it and it was languishing as of July 2014.
+The measure picked up the support of Arizona Republican John McCain, but other GOP lawmakers wouldn't touch it and it languished in the 113th Congress (2013-14).
 Her pointed grillings of top Treasury Department and Federal Reserve officials on that subject and others won her widespread attention on YouTube and more admiration from the left; The New Republic in April 2013 dubbed her a "Regulatory Rock Star."

 In her first year, Warren was the Senate's 31st most liberal member, according to National Journal rankings.
 She was fairly in line with her party on economic and social issues, but showed a bit more independence on foreign-policy matters.
 She was among four Democrats who joined most Republicans in November 2013 in opposing a failed amendment that would have allowed the transfer of inmates housed in Cuba's Guantanamo Bay only after the administration submits a plan on where the detainees would be housed within the United States.